SmayanKhanna/SmayanKhanna.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Welcome to my personal website!
 I’m <strong>Smayan Khanna</strong>.
-I recently finished a BS in Physics with a Computer Science Minor at the <span style="color: maroon;">University of Chicago</span>.
+I recently finished a BS in Physics with a Computer Science Minor at the <span style="color: maroon;">University of Chicago</span> and I’ll be starting my M.S. in Computer Science here this fall.

-I am particularly interested in researching applications of AI for science, with a focus on Graph Nueral Networks.
+Broadly, my research interests lie in AI for science (AI4Science), with a current focus on graph learning methods.
+Previously, I was involved in Molecular Dynamics (MD) research and also computational neuroscience!

 <!-- ---